 - Click Save Style.

 - In the Change Style window, make the style changes you want.
-For more information, see the Style a vector basemap tutorial.
+For more information, see the ArcGIS Vector Tile Style Editor documentation.

 - When finished, click Save style and close.